-The term ocular hypertension usually refers to any situation in which the pressure inside the eye, called intraocular pressure, is higher than normal.
-Eye pressure is measured in millimeters of mercury (mm Hg).
-Normal eye pressure ranges from 10-21 mm Hg.
-Ocular hypertension is an eye pressure of greater than 21 mm Hg.
+Ocular hypertension is when the pressure inside the eye is higher than normal.
+Eye pressure is measured in millimeters of mercury (mmHg).
+Normal eye pressure ranges from 10 to 21 mmHg.
+Ocular hypertension is an eye pressure of greater than 21 mmHg.

-- An intraocular pressure of greater than 21 mm Hg is measured in one or both eyes at two or more office visits.
+- An intraocular pressure of greater than 21 mmHg in one or both eyes at two or more office visits.

 - The optic nerve appears normal.

 - No signs of glaucoma are seen on visual field testing, which is a test to assess your peripheral (or side) vision.

 - No signs of any eye disease are seen.

 Ocular hypertension should not be considered a disease by itself.
 But if you have it, you may be more likely to develop glaucoma.
 As of 2022, an estimated 3 million people in the United States had glaucoma and more than 120,000 are legally blind because of this disease.
 These statistics emphasize the need to identify and closely monitor people who are at risk of developing glaucoma, particularly those with ocular hypertension.

 Studies show that 3-6 million people in the United States, including 4%-10% of the population older than 40, have intraocular pressures of 21 mm Hg or higher.
 Studies over the last 20 years have helped to characterize those with ocular hypertension: